Bird's Foot Trefoil

 Also known as

-Bacon And Eggs, Dutchman’s Clogs, Lady’s Slippers, Granny’s Toenails, Devil’s Fingers, Birdfoot Deervetch, Eggs And Bacon, Bird's Eyes, Bird's Foot Clover, Bloomfel, Butter-Jags, Cat In Clover, Cheesecake Grass, Cross Toes, Crowtoes, Crow's Foot, Fingers And Thumbs, Fingers And Toes, Ground Honeysuckle, Lady's Fingers, Lamb's Cress, Lamb's Toes, Sheep Foot, Shoes And Stockings, Common Bird's-Foot-Trefoil, Cat's Clover, Garden Birdsfoot Trefoil, Horned Trefoil
+Bacon And Eggs, Dutchman’s Clogs, Lady’s Slippers, Granny’s Toenails, Devil’s Fingers, Birdfoot Deervetch, Bird's Eyes, Bird's Foot Clover, Bloomfel, Butter-Jags, Cat In Clover, Cheesecake Grass, Cross Toes, Crowtoes, Crow's Foot, Fingers And Thumbs, Fingers And Toes, Ground Honeysuckle, Lady's Fingers, Lamb's Cress, Lamb's Toes, Sheep Foot, Shoes And Stockings, Common Bird's-Foot-Trefoil, Cat's Clover, Garden Birdsfoot Trefoil, Horned Trefoil, Bacon and eggs, Trefoil

 2 years to reach maturity